 Diminished and extinct wildlife, rising global temperatures, food shortages, increased rate of natural disasters—this is the direction we’re headed in.

 The timeline can change depending on new data, but rarely for the better.
 Most scientists predict that by 2040, we will have set the earth on a distinct course that cannot be reversed.

 Make a Choice, Make an Impact

 Reusable items are in no way a reversal of the current damage to the environment, but it is a way to slow down what we’re doing while we find a way to help the environment.

 If everyone switched to primarily using reusable items, we could immediately alleviate the influx of damage.

-Start using glass bottles instead of plastic, cloth diapers instead of single-use, and ditch plastic altogether unless you’re getting reusable, BPA-free bottles that won’t end up in a landfill.
+Start using glass bottles instead of plastic, reusable ice cubes instead of ice machines, and ditch plastic altogether unless you’re getting reusable, BPA-free bottles that won’t end up in a landfill.

 In the three major R’s of being eco-friendly—reduce, recycle, and reuse—reuse is the most impactful to the environment.

 If you’re reusing items, you’re reducing waste and recycling would-be trash, all in one fell swoop.